Unstoppable-downloads/indexer/readme.md

 ## Economics
-We believe that a service like USDL is viable only if it serves a sustainable economical model, based on transfers of value between  network participants.
+We believe that a service like USDL is viable only if it serves a sustainable economic model, based on transfers of value between  network participants.

 ### The value network
 We distinguish 3 main network participants : Content Providers, Indexers, Content Consumers.
 The diagram below illustrated how values flows in USDL's ecosystem.